 (Carol and Gordon, April 5, 2005)

 On this, the 10th anniversary of her husband’s death, my sister-in-law, Carol, has agreed to share an excerpt here from her recently written series of reflections on the first year of being a widow.
 Yeah, it gets confusing, both of us being Carol and all.
-(Gordon died of hypothermia after being lost in the Montana mountains.)
+Her excellent booklet, “Checking the Widow Box,” refecting on her first year as a new widow in her early fifties after almost 25 years of marriage is available HERE

 The loss of my husband of nearly 25 years left a gaping hole.
 I was only 52.
 The unfinished book “The Excellent Wife” (by Martha Peace) sat with a marker frozen in place between its pages.
 There is no longer an urgency to pick it up again.